 \subsection{Temperature estimator}

-For the temperature fit we use the following $\chi^2$ as a function of $\epsilon$ and $\theta_T$: We compare the average temperature of a $2^\circ$ wide ring $\Delta T^{\rm OBS}(\theta_i)$, using the full-resolution SMICA map, centred at $\theta_i$ (as per Figure \ref{fig:cs_position_and_profile}), with the expected given texture temperature profile model $\Delta T^{\rm TH}(\epsilon, \theta_T)$.
+For the temperature fit we use the following $\chi^2$ as a function of $\epsilon$ and $\theta_T$: We compare the average temperature of a $2^\circ$ wide ring $\Delta T^{\rm OBS}(\theta_i)$, using the full-resolution SMICA map, centered at $\theta_i$ (as shown in Figure~\ref{fig:cs_position_and_profile}), with the expected texture temperature profile model $\Delta T^{\rm TH}(\epsilon, \theta_T)$.
 We also take into account the uncertainty from observational data $\sigma_{\Delta T^{\rm OBS}(\theta_i)}$.
-Considering equation \ref{texture}, we obtained the temperature constrained results for Planck 2018 data, see Figure \ref{fig:texture_lensing_and_deltaT} .
+Using Eq.~\eqref{texture}, we obtain the temperature constraints from Planck 2018 data shown in Figure~\ref{fig:texture_lensing_and_deltaT}.

 We estimate $\epsilon={6.25}^{+1.75}_{-3.71} \times10^{-5}$ and $\theta_T={4.1^{\circ}}^{+2.9^{\circ}}_{-1.7^{\circ}}$, using the priors $\epsilon \in [1,10]\times10^{-5}$ and $\theta_T\in [1^\circ,15^\circ]$, and considering $z_T\sim6$ as a good approximation for the center of the texture \cite{Cruz:2007pe,Farhang:2020gsa}.
 One could, of course, treat $z_T$ as a free parameter and vary $D_{LS}$ and $D_{S}$ in the estimator; however, for this first forecast we set $z_T$ fixed.
 From this point on we fix $\theta_T$ to its best-fit value obtained above, and we evaluate the S/N after marginalising over $\epsilon$ within its $\pm1\sigma$ and $\pm2\sigma$ ranges.